 Did Prohibition work?
 People commonly believe that National Prohibition failed.
 It’s true that it didn’t stop drinking.
 But it still may have provided benefits.
+People sometimes still argue about whether or not Prohibition worked.

 II.
 Did Prohibition Work?